 Uber’s great, but if you’re keen on having you’re own wheels, check out SKURT to get from A to B.

-With the quickest application via an app on my phone, the car was delivered straight to my hotel room I didn’t even have to speak to anyone.
+A simple app to have the car was delivered straight to my hotel room I didn’t even have to speak to anyone.

 We stayed at the W hotel in West Beverly Hills/Westwood.